tesscln/XHEC-Eleven-Project/README.md

 A web page will open in your browser at **localhost:8501**

-You can enter the details of your event and enter ```Confirm```.
+You can enter the details of your event, the number of clients you would like to invite, and enter ```Confirm```.
 Then, you can download the **.csv** file containing the best guest list to invite recommended for your specific event.